What Makes a Property Deed Valid

 A deed or conveyance that contains any defect, omission or informality in the certificate of acknowledgment, or for which there is any failure to perform a duty or meet a requirement in the taking of the acknowledgment, and that has been recorded in the office of the county recorder of the county in which the property is located shall be deemed to have been duly acknowledged on and after the date of its recording.

 A.R.S. § 33-401(D)This does not mean carelessness is acceptable.
-It means that minor technical errors in an otherwise legitimate deed will not undo a property transfer after recording.
-For anyone transferring property into a trust, adding a beneficiary deed, or making any real estate conveyance, working with experienced counsel ensures the deed is done correctly the first time.
+It means minor technical errors in an otherwise legitimate deed will not undo a property transfer after recording.
+For anyone transferring property into a trust, adding a beneficiary deed, or making any real estate conveyance, getting the deed done correctly the first time avoids complications.